Shou-/KawaiiBot-hs/README.md

 It takes one argument, an integer, starting at zero.<br>
 Example: `.^ 10`

+* `.$`
+Variable storing/fetching function.<br>
+It takes one optional colon argument, the user who should take ownership of the variable, and a string in the variable syntax.<br>
+Example: `.$:friend Reminder linux = Please remember to install a distribution of your choice!`<br>
+Example: `.$ linux`
+Example: `.$ Remove linux = I don't like this anymore` Where `Reminder` is optional and can be replaced with `Personal`, `Immutable` or `Normal`.
+The second example just prints the variable contents.<br>
+`Personal`: Only printable by the variable owner. `Reminder`: Same as personal, but may be printed when the variable owner joins the channel. `Immutable`: Can only be modified by the owner. `Normal`: Printable and modifiable by all. `Remove`: Deletes a variable.

 * `.sed`
 A regex replace function.<br>
 It takes two arguments, the regex matching and replacing string and a string.<br>
-Example: `.> I love bananas! -> .sed /banana/apple/`
+Example: `.> I love bananas! -> .sed s/banana/apple/`

 * `.ai`
 Prints currently airing anime.<br>
-It takes one optional colon argument, an integer and amount of anime to print.<br>
+It takes two optional arguments.
+The number of results to print and the anime to search for.<br>
 Example: `.ai:5`

 * `.an`